How the next level of customer service can elevate your business and increase sales

 My assistant recently told my wife that she was considering buying a coin-counting machine.
 My wife asked her if she had thought of taking her coins to a local bank to use their free coin counter.
 My assistant replied that she doesn’t have an account at that bank.
 My wife told her that it doesn’t matter–that it’s a free service for any and everyone.

 But what’s in it for the bank?
 They get a steady stream of folks walking into their bank every day.
 People who might just need a checking or savings account.
-People who might need a car or house loan.
+People who might need a car or personal loan.
 People who might own businesses which need capital.

 Kohl’s department store just began doing something similar.
 Now, when you have an item to return to Amazon, you can just walk that item into Kohl’s and they will return it to Amazon for you.
 And get this, you don’t have to worry about packing the item in a box or paying for the shipping!